arkency/posts/posts/2015-09-30-do-you-have-a-framework-for-dealing-with-emergencies.md

 * Realistically, 3 hours (_The ex-coworker is on vacation, why should he bother?_)
 * Pessimistically, 4 days (_I can never catch him on the phone, never find a solution by myself, and solve it only after he comes back to work._)

 All I did was telling only the third value.
-This was not the end of the world, if treated as a commitment (what the management often does).
+This was not the end of the world, if treated as an obligation (what the management often does).
 But the other two values were much less frightening, what should have been spoken.

 Surprisingly, this time the most optimistic estimation was true. **This happens very rarely**, I consider this as a luck.
 Surely, next time my coworker won't break his sunbathe.

 ## A framework

 That would be a dream.
 You have a list of things, step-by-step, what to do (and what not to do) in hard times.
 The list is very specific, but at the time it gives you some level of freedom in designated areas.

-Because handling emergencies is an individual matter.
+Handling emergencies is an individual matter.
 In depends very much on you as a programmer and as a developer, your habits, your team and your project.
 There are some hard rules here, like _be verbose_ or _give 3 values in estimations_.
 However, it's not exhaustive.
 There's always a whole lot of unknowns.

 You should have your own _framework_ for such cases.
 Otherwise you are exposed to cases like this one above.

-We have ours in our newest book, _Responsible Rails_.
+We described ours in _Responsible Rails_ book.

+<%= inner_newsletter(:responsible_rails) %>

 ## Summary